-Necessary and appropriate commercial services would continue to include providing firewood and incidental camper supplies in the vicinity of the campground via a concession contract.
-Horseback riding, pack trips, guided hunting, guided hiking, photography workshops, and fourwheel-drive tours would continue to be provided in appropriate zones through commercial use authorizations (formerly known as incidental business permits).
-These activities would begin and end outside the park.
+Necessary and appropriate commercial services would continue to include providing firewood and incidental camper supplies in the vicinity of the campground through a concession contract.
+Horseback riding, pack trips, guided hunting, guided hiking, photography workshops, and four-wheel drive tours would continue to be provided in appropriate zones through commercial use authorizations (formerly known as incidental business permits), with the base of operations located outside the park.